Dyvinia/BFPlusDocs/docs/details/blasters.md

         <div class="trooper-blaster">
             <div>
                 <h3>
-                    Scrambler Binoculars
+                    Airstrike Binoculars
                 </h3>
                 <img class="trooper-blaster-weapon" class="no-lb" style="margin-right: 0.1em; margin-left: 0; transform: translateY(-1px);" src="../../assets/blasters/officer-sidearms/Binocs_DroidBinocs.svg">
             </div>
-            <div class="blaster-trait">Ping a location that will scramble radars and negate the effects of Gonk Droids and Medical Droids in close proximity to the marker.
-These macrobinoculars pair well with an officer seeking to throw off the enemy.</div>
+            <div class="blaster-trait">Ping a location that will be bombarded by a proton torpedo.
+These macrobinoculars will serve an officer who intends to obliterate the enemy.
+Requires waiting 60 seconds or defeating 5 enemies after spawning to be used.
+Can only be triggered outdoors.</div>
         </div>
     </div>
 </div>